 Example 1: Fulton County 68-Year-Old Elevated ASCVD Risk Annual IBT for CVD With Statin Coordination

 A 68-year-old man in Fulton County, with hypertension (controlled on lisinopril 10 mg daily), dyslipidemia (LDL 145 mg/dL), former smoker (quit 5 years ago), and elevated 10-year ASCVD risk, presents to his Emory Primary Care internist for an annual visit including AWV.
 The AWV health risk assessment identifies elevated CVD risk.
 The internist initiates G0446 IBT for CVD as a separate visit a week later.
-The 15-minute encounter addresses all three required components: (1) Aspirin counseling per current USPSTF guidance: beneficiary is not on aspirin; given age and absence of established CVD, primary prevention aspirin is not recommended; (2) BP screening: controlled hypertension confirmed; (3) Dietary counseling: Mediterranean dietary pattern with sodium reduction.
-The internist also calculates ASCVD risk and discusses statin initiation under current USPSTF recommendations.
+The 15-minute encounter addresses all three required components: (1) Aspirin: not on aspirin, and primary prevention aspirin is not recommended given his age and absence of established CVD; (2) BP screening: controlled hypertension confirmed; (3) Dietary counseling: Mediterranean dietary pattern with sodium reduction.
+The internist also calculates ASCVD risk and discusses statin initiation.
 The beneficiary agrees to start atorvastatin 20 mg daily under Part D. G0446 is billed at $0 cost-sharing.

 Example 2: Stewart County (Stroke Belt) 72-Year-Old IBT for CVD With Hypertension Management

 A 72-year-old African American man in Stewart County (southwest Georgia, within the Stroke Belt), with hypertension on amlodipine and losartan, home BP averaging above current hypertension thresholds, diabetes on metformin, and no established CVD, presents to his FQHC primary care provider.
-The provider initiates G0446 IBT for CVD addressing: (1) Aspirin: beneficiary is not on aspirin; given current USPSTF guidance for older adults, aspirin is not initiated; (2) BP screening: uncontrolled hypertension by current ACC/AHA guidelines; home BP log reviewed; medication adjustment made; (3) Dietary counseling: DASH dietary pattern emphasizing sodium reduction, increased potassium-rich foods, and weight management.
+The provider initiates G0446 IBT for CVD addressing: (1) Aspirin: not initiated, per current USPSTF guidance for older adults; (2) BP screening: uncontrolled hypertension by current ACC/AHA guidelines; home BP log reviewed; medication adjustment made; (3) Dietary counseling: DASH dietary pattern emphasizing sodium reduction, increased potassium-rich foods, and weight management.
 The provider also calculates ASCVD risk and discusses statin therapy.
 Statin initiated under Part D. Referral to FQHC nutrition support.
 G0446 billed at $0 cost-sharing.

 A 70-year-old man in DeKalb County, 6 months after acute MI with subsequent percutaneous coronary intervention, on dual antiplatelet therapy (aspirin 81 mg plus clopidogrel 75 mg) plus high-intensity statin and post-MI medications, currently enrolled in Medicare cardiac rehabilitation under Section 1861(eee) at Piedmont Cardiac Rehabilitation Center, presents to his Piedmont primary care provider for G0446 IBT for CVD.
-The encounter addresses: (1) Aspirin: beneficiary on aspirin 81 mg as secondary prevention; appropriate for established CAD; secondary prevention aspirin continues outside the primary prevention framework; (2) BP screening: well-controlled BP; (3) Dietary counseling: Mediterranean dietary pattern integrated with cardiac rehabilitation nutritional counseling.
-The G0446 encounter complements the cardiac rehabilitation program.
-G0446 billed at $0 cost-sharing.
-Cardiac rehabilitation continues separately under Section 1861(eee) coverage.
+The encounter addresses: (1) Aspirin: on aspirin 81 mg as secondary prevention for established CAD, which continues outside the primary prevention framework; (2) BP screening: well-controlled BP; (3) Dietary counseling: Mediterranean dietary pattern integrated with cardiac rehabilitation nutritional counseling.
+G0446 is billed at $0 cost-sharing, and cardiac rehabilitation continues separately under Section 1861(eee).

 A 75-year-old woman in Hall County, with hypertension (controlled), overweight, prediabetes confirmed on laboratory testing, and no established CVD or diabetes, presents to her Northeast Georgia Medical Center primary care provider for annual visit including G0446 IBT for CVD.
-The encounter addresses: (1) Aspirin: not on aspirin; given age and absence of established CVD, primary prevention aspirin not recommended; (2) BP screening: controlled hypertension; (3) Dietary counseling: Mediterranean pattern with sodium reduction and emphasis on glycemic management given prediabetes.
+The encounter addresses: (1) Aspirin: not indicated, absent established CVD; (2) BP screening: controlled hypertension; (3) Dietary counseling: Mediterranean pattern with sodium reduction and emphasis on glycemic management given prediabetes.
 The provider identifies MDPP eligibility based on prediabetes lab values and overweight status, and refers the beneficiary to a local MDPP-certified supplier for the structured curriculum.
-The G0446 dietary counseling and MDPP structured curriculum complement each other.
 G0446 billed at $0 cost-sharing.

 Frequently Asked Questions